🔍 Search

 By now, you’re familiar with probiotics—the “good” bacteria residing in your gastrointestinal tract that not only support gut health but, in turn, may help treat a slew of health issues, ranging from diabetes and obesity to autoimmune diseases and mental health conditions.

-Maybe you’ve even heard of prebiotics, which serve as a food source for these good bacteria, allowing them to thrive.
+Maybe you’ve even heard of _pre_biotics, which serve as a food source for these good bacteria, allowing them to thrive.
 Butyrate, a byproduct of the body’s processing of prebiotics, is another lesser-known component of gut health.
 But what exactly does it do for your health, and how can you optimize your body’s levels with your diet?
 Below, we’ll explain.

 What is butyrate?